-Dear District 54 Families,
+Dear District 54 Families and Staff,

 Wind Chill Warning

-A wind chill warning indicates that life-threatening conditions and a risk to safety exist.
-Measures should be taken to safeguard life and property immediately.
 A wind chill warning is typically issued when the wind chill will be -30 degrees Fahrenheit or colder OR the actual air temperature is -15°F.

 - Extracurricular activities will be suspended.